geotools/geotools/docs/user/welcome/userlistguide.rst

 Share your solutions
 --------------------

-If you have posted to the list seeking an answer to some GeoTools programming problem, and then discover the answer yourself, please take the time to share it with the list.
-This makes your answer available to others searching the list arhives later.
-For bonus points, share the answers to questions you didn't post as well, as in: "I've just worked out a much better way of doing XYZ with GeoTools".
+If you have posted to the list seeking an answer to a GeoTools programming problem, and then discover the solution yourself, please take the time to share it with the list.
+Your answer will then be there in the list archives for the benefit of future generations.
+For bonus points, share the answers to questions you didn't post, as in: "I've just worked out a much better way of doing XYZ with GeoTools".

 Take a little, give a little
 ----------------------------